-10 quirky things you might not know about Toronto
+10 strange and unusual things you might not know about Toronto

 Every city has features that remain obscure.
 Be it lost subway stations, hidden passageways, or bits of little known history that still shape our street grid, there are "secrets" lurking all across our urban milieu.
 Some of these are even wide out in the open, hiding in plain view as it were.

 That quaint-looking house with the high fence in the back and no mailbox, yeah that's not really a house.
 Scattered across Toronto, there's a host of hidden transformers, many of which are located in nondescript residential houses.